mrouf82/dogvscat/README.md

 ## An application that offers fun and excitement for users of all ages.

-## Application coded Mohammad Rouf, Cliff Horvick and Marco Estrada.
+## Application coded by Mohammad Rouf, Cliff Horvick and Marco Estrada.

 User story
 As an animal lover ....